Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Equilibrium occupation numbers in general systems

-Using Eq. \eq{eq.app.norm} and the properties of the thermal weights, $w_e>0$ and $\sum_ew_e=1$, we see that
+Using Eq.~\Eq{eq.app.norm} and the properties of the thermal weights, $w_e>0$ and $\sum_ew_e=1$, we see that

-The factors $g_{i\alpha}$ are equal to 1 if the natural orbital $\phi_i$ appears in the Slater determinant $\Phi_\alpha$ and 0 otherwise.
-The summation over $\alpha$ corresponds to a summation over a basis of the Hilbert space, which is in the situation of a grand canonical ensemble the Fock space.
+The factors $g_{i\alpha}$ are equal to 1, if the natural orbital $\phi_i$ appears in the Slater determinant $\Phi_\alpha$.
+Otherwise $g_{i\alpha}$ vanishes.
+The summation over $\alpha$ corresponds to a summation over a basis of the Hilbert space, which is the Fock space in the case of a grand canonical ensemble.
 Therefore, for a fixed $i$, there will be at least one $\alpha$, such that $g_{i\alpha}=1$ and at least one $\alpha$ for which $g_{i\alpha}=0$.
-Applying this result, together with Eqs. \eq{eq.app.f_prop_1} and \eq{eq.app.f_prop_2}, to Eq. \eq{eq.app.ni_final} yields the desired inequality relations.
+Combining this fact with Eqs.~\Eq{eq.app.f_prop_1} and \Eq{eq.app.f_prop_2}, we can rewrite Eq.~\Eq{eq.app.ni_final} to yield the desired inequality